 - Household sector: Finally, the household sector will have to bear some of the pain as the property sector will likely have collapsed.
 That's why some party cadres will have to be made into scapegoat for political reasons.

+I respect Michael Pettis when he states that Beijing has acted preemptively to avoid a financial crisis.
+I am not sure, however, if their actions have been sufficiently fast or whether they are effective enough to do so.
+Given the enormous challenges and constraints that Bejing operates under, they don't have a great deal of margin for error and their path will be extremely difficult to navigate.
+They have taken the first of many of the steps in the direction that I mentioned, time will tell if they are successful.
 Disclosure: Cam Hui is a portfolio manager at Qwest Investment Fund Management Ltd. (“Qwest”).
 The opinions and any recommendations expressed in the blog are those of the author and do not reflect the opinions and recommendations of Qwest.
 Qwest reviews Mr. Hui’s blog to ensure it is connected with Mr. Hui’s obligation to deal fairly, honestly and in good faith with the blog’s readers.”

 None of the information or opinions expressed in this blog constitutes a solicitation for the purchase or sale of any security or other instrument.
 Nothing in this blog constitutes investment advice and any recommendations that may be contained herein have not been based upon a consideration of the investment objectives, financial situation or particular needs of any specific recipient.
 Any purchase or sale activity in any securities or other instrument should be based upon your own analysis and conclusions.
 Past performance is not indicative of future results.
 Either Qwest or I may hold or control long or short positions in the securities or instruments mentioned.